shads06/freeCodeCamp/guide/english/software-engineering/version-control-system/index.md

 ---
 ## Version Control System

 Version control systems (VCS), also called Source Code Management (SCM), are tools used to track changes on files, manage version and ease collaborative file editing.
+Whether you write codes, create stylesheets, create icons everyone needs version control.
 There are mainly 2 types of VCS:
 - Centralized Version Control System
 Where a central repository is authoritative.
 The associate architecture is client/server.